 - Consenting patients will be enrolled in the study upon regular intake at Cedars and administered a quality of life, substance abuse/addiction survey to establish a baseline, approximately 60 minutes in length.
 This will take place during their first 7 days following admissions.

-- Following the discharge of a patient of their residential stay, Cedars will follow up with patients to administer a follow-up survey at the 3, 6, 12, 18 and 24 month intervals in the recovery process.
+- Following a patient’s discharge from Cedars will follow up with patients to administer a follow-up survey at the 3, 6, 12, 18 and 24-month intervals in the recovery process.
 This follow-up will include patients who have completed treatment, as well as those who left prior to completion.

 - All data will be anonymized to ensure the safety and confidentiality of all patients involved.
 Moreover, data will be analyzed in group form only so that individuals cannot be identified from the resulting information we may disseminate in professional publications or meetings.